faranalytics/socketnaut/README.md

     - `workersCheckingInterval` `<number>` An argument that specifies the approximate interval at which inactive `ServiceAgent`s will be cleaned up. **Default**: `30000`

-The `minWorkers` argument specifies the minimum number of Worker threads permitted.  `minWorkers` threads will be instantiated when the Socketnaut Server starts.
+The `minWorkers` argument specifies the minimum number of Worker threads permitted.  `minWorkers` threads will be instantiated when the Socketnaut Proxy starts.
 Socketnaut will not allow the thread pool to drop below the specified threshold.

 The `maxWorkers` argument is a hard limit.

-The `workersCheckingInterval` specifies the approximate interval at which Socketnaut will attempt to clean up inactive threads.
+The `workersCheckingInterval` specifies the approximate interval at which Socketnaut will attempt to clean up inactive Worker threads.
 If Socketnaut's Proxy finds that a thread has 0 connections, Socketnaut will remove it from the pool and send it a notification requesting that it close its server and exit.
 The default interval is `30000` milliseconds.

 By variously specifying `minWorkers`, `maxWorkers`, `workersCheckingInterval` you can tune Socketnaut according to the requirements of your environment.